spuder/flatmate-firewall/README.md

 ## About

-Flatmate-firewall is a python program that will regularly block internet access to anyone who shares your internet if they forget to pay
+Flatmate-firewall is a ruby on rails program that will regularly block internet access to anyone who shares your internet if they forget to pay